blazejsewera/.github/README.md

 # .github

-Common place for Github apps configuration for blazejsewera org
+Common place for Github apps and core configuration for blazejsewera organization.